digital-asset/docs.daml.com/docs/3.1/docs/deploy-daml/infrastructure-architecture/high-availability/ha-and-scaling/use-cases.rst

 5. Bob passes Alice the following information, which allows her to connect to the sync domain:
     a.
 One, or more, sequencer endpoints - https URLs.
     b.
 Certificate root public cert, if it's not a publicly signed CA.
-6. Alice picks a unique name for the syncrhonizer that is local to her participant.
+6. Alice picks a unique name for the synchronizer that is local to her participant.
 This will be used in the connection command.
-7. Alice enters the information into the connection command ``connect_multi`` and connects to Bob's syncrhonizer - not shown.
+7. Alice enters the information into the connection command ``connect_multi`` and connects to Bob's synchronizer - not shown.

 .. code-block:: sh